CharanMN7/Personal-Portfolio-Page/README.md

 If you're only interested in the process of the final outcome, you can skip [here](#finally-the-process)

 I managed to build this project in a single day, but it's too short to express the amount of work I put into it.
-This is the last submission in freeCodeCamp's certification and that thought itself got me all cranked up.
+This is the last submission in freeCodeCamp's certification, and that thought itself got me all cranked up.
 I wanted to finish it in one go.

-By the time I started this project, I had learnt a few cool things like **wireframing**, **css-grid**, and I already had enough practice with **flexbox**, **gradients**.
-Plus, I also have had my experience with finding icons, images, and editing them.
+By the time I started this project, I had learned a few cool things like **wireframing**, **css-grid**, and I already had enough practice with **flexbox**, **gradients**.
+Plus, I have had experience finding icons, images and editing them.
 So, I was really confindent that I was going to finish it in a single day.

 I started right in the morning.
 We were having a family reunion at that time.
 All of my family was having fun outside and I'm stuck in the house to babysit my little niece.
 Perfect time to code all day!